*All Orders 4/19-4/27 Will Ship 4/28*

 Olive Oil being poured into small cup

-Whether it was a pile of french fries or slapping on another blob of peanut butter on my PB&J, I was preconditioned to assume that fats are the enemy and that I should avoid them at all costs (it didn’t really work out for me most life lol).
+Whether eating a pile of French fries or slapping another blob of peanut butter on my PB&J, I was preconditioned to assume that fats are the enemy and that I should avoid them at all costs.
+(It didn’t work out for me most of my life, lol.)

 Yet, this is not the case.

-Nowadays, at one point or another, I’m sure someone has come along to convince you that olive oil was healthy.
+Nowadays, at one point or another, I’m sure someone has come along to convince you that olive oil is healthy.
 But why?
 I mean, what alternatives could you be using that are so bad?

 Olive oil has tons of benefits, but chances are you don’t know what they are.